What are the best desk plants that you can go and buy today?

-Not everyone works in the Amazon Spheres, or has a WeWork they can drop into where they’ll be surrounded by plants, provided for them by their employer.
+Not everyone works in the Amazon Spheres or has a WeWork they can drop into where they’ll be surrounded by plants, provided for them by their employer.
 So sometimes sorting out your own office greenery is the only solution, and desk plants are the best option.
-Here we’ve drawn on our years of experience of working with and caring for plants to bring you our top 5 desk plants!
+Here we’ve drawn on our years of experience of working with and caring for plants to bring you the top 5…

 These make great desk plants as they don’t need too much care and attention to thrive.
 In fact, you’re better off leaving them to grow in peace than fussing over them every day.
 They’re suitable for offices that don’t have loads of light, and just water them when you can feel the compost is dry an inch or so beneath the surface (stick a finger in to find out.)

 And so you can wow the rest of your team with your plant knowledge, Aglaonema were first introduced to the UK in the 1880’s and were grown at Kew Gardens.
 They started the hybridisation process that now means we have many different varieties of the species.

 Commonly known as the Peace Lily for reasons unknown, these desk plants are famous for their outstanding ability to clean the air!
 NASA studies have shown that these plants out-perform other species when it comes to removing toxins from the air, so they’re a great choice if you work in an office in a busy city where pollution levels are high.

 On the care side of things, Spathiphyllum prefer lower light levels, and will struggle with direct sunlight.
 Keep them moist too – if they dry out they’ll collapse… although a good watering and they’ll revive and soon look great again.